BestTimesToVisit.com Logo

 nature

-Embark on a guided tour or drive your own 4x4 (with caution and respect for the environment) to witness the majestic Spanish Mustang herds roaming freely along the northern beaches.
-These descendants of shipwrecked horses are a truly wild and unforgettable sight, especially during the quieter spring and fall months.
+Embark on a guided tour or drive your 4WD vehicle (with caution and respect for the dunes) to witness the majestic Spanish Mustang horses roaming freely along the northern beaches of Corolla.
+These descendants of shipwrecked Spanish galleons are a truly magical sight, especially in the early morning light when they often graze near the dunes.

 shopping